Eriogonum tiehmii: Conservation status

-Tiehm's buckwheat is considered critically imperiled ("at very high risk of extinction or elimination") due to its small population, small habitat and threat from mining activities; Tiehm was once quoted as saying "you could wipe the buckwheat out with a bulldozer in a couple of hours".
+Tiehm's buckwheat is considered critically imperiled ("at very high risk of extinction or elimination") due to its small population, highly localized and specialized habitat, and threat from a proposed lithium mine.
+Tiehm was once quoted as saying "you could wipe the buckwheat out with a bulldozer in a couple of hours".
 Mining exploration has increased the prevalence of invasive species in its habitat.
-As of 2022, a planned 640 acre open cast lithium mine by Ioneer is expected to destroy up to 90% of the habitat and approximately 50–70% of the known population.
-There have been efforts by conservation groups, including the Center for Biological Diversity, to gain federal protection for the species and block mining exploration in its habitat, and research funded by Ioneer has been conducted to investigate a possible relocation of the plants, but results have shown that the buckwheat does not react well to soil from other locations, having evolved for the combination of lithium, boron and clay in its current habitat.
+As of 2022, a planned 640 acre open-pit lithium mine by Ioneer is expected to destroy up to 90% of the habitat and approximately 50–70% of the known population.
+There have been efforts by conservation groups, including the Center for Biological Diversity, to gain federal protection for the species and to block lithium exploration in its habitat.
+Research funded by Ioneer has been conducted to investigate a possible relocation of the plants, but results have shown that the buckwheat does not react well to soil from other locations, having evolved for the combination of lithium, boron, and clay in its current habitat.

 Dan Patterson, a whistleblower from the Bureau of Land Management who previously worked for the Centre for Biological Diversity, accused Ioneer of applying for exploration permits in a manner designed to avoid environmental reviews, which can be time-consuming and costly.
 Patterson filed a larger complaint arguing that the BLM district office had a pattern of rapid approval of projects without appropriate concern for environmental laws, turning the region into a "clearinghouse for federal permits" and under-staffed mining inspections, perhaps related to a Trump administration directive to "increase activity at all levels of the supply chain" relating to critical minerals such as lithium that, as of 2022, is predominantly imported to the United States rather than produced domestically.
 In a 2020 interview, Patterson said that, since 2017, the BLM had permitted "far more development on public lands than the agency could ever monitor or enforce", having himself been the sole environmental protection specialist at the BLM field office in Tonopah, Nevada, responsible for compliance oversight of roughly 6000000 acre of public lands.